Kaumudi Joshipura

-Kaumudi Jinraj Joshipura is an Indian American Epidemiologist, Biostatistician, Dentist & Scientist.
-She is Adjunct Full Professor at Harvard T.H.
+Kaumudi Jinraj Joshipura is an Indian American epidemiologist, biostatistician and dentist.
+She is Susmita & Subroto Bagchi Professor of Public Health Dean, Bagchi School of Public Health, and Adjunct Full Professor at Harvard T.H.
 Chan School of Public Health (HSPH) at Harvard University and NIH Endowed Chair and Director of the Center for Clinical Research and Health Promotion and a Full Professor at the University of Puerto Rico, Medical Sciences Campus.
 Her research work has been covered by global media including CNN, ABC, NBC, NHS, Newsweek, Nature, Telegraph, Japanese Journals and Japanese TV etc.

 Early life, education, and career

 Joshipura earned an M.S. in Biostatistics from Harvard T.H.
 Chan School of Public Health in 1989.
 She worked as a staff associate in Biostatistics at The Forsyth Institute from 1989 to 1992.
 Joshipura was a clinical instructor in Oral Health Policy and Epidemiology at Harvard School of Dental Medicine (HSDM) from 1992 to 1993.
 As a postdoctoral dentist scientist, she completed a postdoctoral fellowship in the Department of Oral Health Policy and Epidemiology (OHPE) at HSDM from 1993 to 1995 during which time she completed a certificate in Dental Public Health at HSDM and a Sc.D. in Epidemiology at the Harvard School of Public Health.
 Her dissertation titled Oral Health, Nutrition, and Coronary Heart Disease was completed under Dr. Walter Willett in 2 academic semesters including qualifying exam and Doctoral Thesis.